alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 [^efficacy]: This is not to say that clinical efficacy is not a key component of ethical decision-making.
 For instance, the bioethical principle of *beneficence* clearly requires sufficient levels of clinical efficacy.

-As with the workshops described in the previous section, we conducted thematic analysis on the findings from the workshops, with the goal of addressing the objectives set out in the Introduction.
+As with the workshops described in the previous section, we conducted thematic analysis on the findings from the workshops, with the goal of addressing the objectives set out in the Introduction.[^objectives]

+[^objectives]: These objectives were as follows: 1) To explore whether and how the methodology of argument-based assurance could be extended to address ethical issues in the context of digital mental healthcare.
+2) To evaluate how an extension of the methodology could support stakeholder co-design and engagement, in order to build a more trustworthy and responsible ecosystem of digital mental healthcare.
+3) To lay the theoretical and practical foundations for scaling the ethical assurance methodology to new domains, while integrating wider regulatory guidance (e.g., technical standards).

 In the following sections, we first discuss the specific themes for each set of workshops and then explore cross-cutting themes and differences, expanding on the `Key Findings` section above.